 Compare your Check Register to your Statement

 Look through every item on your check register, and make sure it includes everything from your bank statement.
-Place a small checkmark next to matching items (put the checkmarks on both the bank statement and the check register).
+Place a checkmark (on both the bank statement and the check register) next to matching items.

-If anything is missing from your check register, add it (unless you think it's a bank mistake, of course).
-This includes ATM fees, overdraft fees, interest you've earned, and so on.
+If anything is missing from your check register, add it (unless you think it's a bank mistake, of course, in which case you should contest it).
+This includes ATM fees, overdraft fees, and interest you've earned.
 If anything looks funny, write the date and amount at the bottom of your piece of paper so you remember to research it.